markmiller3/marist-mscs621-2019-MarkMiller/README.md

 13. Select the action **Meat-Items-Sequence**
 14. Save and expose the API

-Click [here](https://portal.us-south.apigw.cloud.ibm.com/portal?artifactId=9e1186cf-5f8c-407e-9763-7ba1ed99fffd) for a link to post your entries to the database.
+Click [here](https://portal.us-south.apigw.cloud.ibm.com/portal?artifactId=9e1186cf-5f8c-407e-9763-7ba1ed99fffd) for a insturctions to post your entries to the database.

-Please Note: If you create a new database you must replace the API url in the api_call.py file with the new url one you just created.
+Please Note: If you create a new database you must replace the API url in the api_call.py file with the new url you just created.

 ----------------------------------------------------------------------------------------
 ## Deployment - Local
 >This section is going to walkthrough the steps need to deploy the web application locally on your device.
 This section will also cover posting the container to docker hub.

-1. Run a git clone of this repository to get acess to all the required files you will need.
+1. Run a git clone of this repository to get access to all the required files you will need:
 ```shell
 git clone https://markmiller3/marist-mscs621-2019-MarkMiller.git
 ```